codefresh-io/docs.codefresh.io/_docs/integrations/notifications/slack-integration.md

 toc: true
 ---

 You can integrate Slack globally, or for specific pipelines and builds.
-Codefresh can post notifications to Slack, for example, notifications of successful and failed builds, and direct messages received within the Codefresh app.
+Codefresh can post notifications to Slack, for example, for successful and failed builds, and direct messages received within the Codefresh app.
+To integrate through a custom webhook, see the [Slack documentation for sending messages using incoming webhooks](https://api.slack.com/messaging/webhooks){:target="\_blank"}.
+You can also look at our example on [how to set up a custom webhook notification to Slack]({{site.baseurl}}/docs/example-catalog/ci-examples/sending-the-notification-to-slack/#custom-webhook-to-slack).

 ## Notification options for Slack